12 Days

 Planning your trek during this time will deliver a high-quality experience and valuable insights into the rich culture and lifestyle of the Himalayas.
 Spring and Autumn offer clear mountain vistas, and moderate temperatures reduce the risk of extreme cold, such as hypothermia and frostbite.
 In addition, you can witness the breathtaking dawn and sunlight penetrating the mountainside.

 Also, spring and Autumn have low risks of rainfall, snowfall, and windstorms, ultimately contributing to your overall trekking experience in the mountain region.
-Furthermore, the Manaslu Circuit Trek offers the opportunity to witness and engage with local farming, agriculture, animal husbandry, and the Himalayan way of life.
+Furthermore, the Manaslu Circuit Trek offers the opportunity to witness and engage in local farming, agriculture, and animal husbandry, as well as the Himalayan way of life.

 After you arrive in Kathmandu, we’ll begin our trek the next day.
-The day before, necessary preparations will be done, and we shall continue our Manaslu Circuit Trek with a drive-through from Kathmandu Valley to Maccha Khola.
+The day before, necessary preparations will be made, and we shall continue our Manaslu Circuit Trek with a drive from the Kathmandu Valley to Maccha Khola.
 We drive alongside the thundering Trishuli River, relishing the beauty of elevated hills, dense forests, gushing waterfalls, local village settlements, and distant mountainous landscapes.

-After a drive-through of a few hours, we’ll reach Soti Khola of Gorkha District.
+After a few hours ‘ drive, we’ll reach the Soti Khola of Gorkha District.
 We’ll continue through dense forests and local settlements with glimpses of the mountain range at a distant location.
 We pass through Liding, Lapubesi, and Nauli Khola on the way alongside the Budhi Gandaki River before reaching our 1st day’s destination, Maccha Khola, where we will rest our night.

 Lunch, Dinner